eiron/KeymastersKeepGames/README.md

 ## Game Implementation Modules

+## Adventure/Experience Challenges
+A meta-game in which the options generated will be local exploration, cultural experiences, outdoor activities, and culinary adventures from the player's adventure backlog, paired with appropriate actions.
+Some default options are provided for clarity, but can easily be overwritten with whatever the player desires.

+This features separate objective templates for different types of adventure activities, with actions tailored to each category:

+Local Exploration: ``"VISIT Downtown District"`` or ``"PHOTOGRAPH Historic Neighborhood"`` Cultural Experiences: ``"ATTEND Live Theater Show"`` or ``"PARTICIPATE IN Cultural Workshop"`` Outdoor Activities: ``"ATTEMPT Rock Climbing"`` or ``"CONQUER Hiking Trail"`` Culinary Adventures: ``"TRY International Restaurant"`` or ``"SAMPLE Wine Tasting"``

+This includes options for customizing local exploration targets, cultural experiences, outdoor activities, culinary adventures, and their respective action lists.
+The system will only generate objectives for adventure categories that have been configured, allowing for flexible use whether you prefer local discovery, cultural immersion, outdoor challenges, food exploration, or all four!

 ## Archipelagourmet
 A meta-game in which the options generarated will be recipes, and/or takeaway and restaurant options provided by the player.
 Some default options are provided for clarity, but can easily be overwritten with whatever the player desires.